munificent/game-programming-patterns/book/state.markdown

 another field...

 Something is clearly <span name="se">wrong</span> with our approach.
-Every time we touch this handful of code we break something.
-We need to add a bunch more moves -- we haven't even added *walking* yet -- but at this rate it will collapse into a heap of bugs before we're done with it.
+Every time we touch this handful of code, we break something.
+We need to add a bunch more moves -- we haven't even added *walking* yet -- but at this rate, it will collapse into a heap of bugs before we're done with it.

 <aside name="se">

 Those coders you idolize who always seem to create flawless code aren't simply superhuman programmers.
-Instead, they have an intuition about which *kinds* of code are error-prone, and they steer away from that.
+Instead, they have an intuition about which *kinds* of code are error-prone, and they steer away from them.

-Complex branching and mutable state -- fields that change over time -- are two of those error-prone kinds of code and this has both.
+Complex branching and mutable state -- fields that change over time -- are two of those error-prone kinds of code, and the examples above have both.

 </aside>